 This frontier line was designed by Archbishop Várday and by Chief Commander of the Habsburgs, Nicholas Graf zu Salm in the second half of the 1540s.
 They had to select those forts which were supposed to be reinforced and pull down the rest which was undefendable.
 North of the Danube River, the castles worth renovating were Drégely, Ság, Pásztó, Szécsény, Buják and Léva.

-You can read more about the 1,000-mile-long Hungarian-Croatian-Transylvanian Borderland that had separated the western part of Europe from the Ottoman Empire since the 1400s to 1699 here:
+You can read more about the 1,000-mile-long Hungarian-Croatian-Transylvanian Borderland that had separated the western part of Europe from the Ottoman Empire from the 1400s to 1699 here:

 Nógrád castle was taken by the Pasha Mehmed in 1544 and this important castle in the neighborhood of Drégely became their basis for raiding the Upper Lands of Royal Hungary.
 During the winter of 1543-44, the Turks burned the village called Oroszi next to Drégely.
 It was the year when Drégely became a frontier castle, guarding the gate to the mining towns of Upper Hungary, especially towards Selmecbánya.
 As king Szapolyai died in 1541, his widow, Queen Isabella was ruling in East Hungary, led by the powerful and ingenious Paulin monk and statesman, Brother György.
 Forced by him, the Queen made a treaty with Ferdinand and ceded him Transylvania.